 Our program prepares future phlebotomists to work with patients in healthcare facilities, doctors’ offices, clinics, and hospitals.
-As a MedCerts student, you’ll receive hands-on experience during the experiential learning before sitting for the Certified Phlebotomy Technician (CPT) exam.
+As a MedCerts student, we will assist you in finding a site to complete the hands-on experience requirements before sitting for the Certified Phlebotomy Technician (CPT) exam.

 Ready to start your phlebotomy career?
 We’d love to help you get enrolled.
 Reach out to an education consultant today for more program details!

 If you are a military spouse or your training is provided through the Workforce Innovation and Opportunity Act (WIOA), you may be eligible for financial assistance to cover all or some of your tuition.

 Career Advice Topics Information Technology Topics